 The subcommittee developed the food resources toolkit, now called Philly Food Finder, using a template generously donated by the New York City Coalition Against Hunger.
 The guides include information on SNAP/food stamps, food assistance programs for children and seniors, soup kitchens, food pantries, SHARE host sites that offer discounted groceries, and farmers’ markets.
 The guides will be divided by City Council district and available online as a free PDF.

 In September 2014, the subcommittee partnered with the Greater Philadelphia Coalition Against Hunger and Hack4Impact to develop an interactive, online version of the food resources toolkits.
 Hack4Impact is a University of Pennsylvania student group that donates their services developing web applications for nonprofit organizations.
 A small team of students spent five months creating PhillyFoodFinder.org, which offers online access to a comprehensive map of food resources that is searchable by address.

 In November 2013, the subcommittee partnered with the Restaurant Opportunities Center to host a focus group with restaurant industry workers.
 The subcommittee developed questions and an interactive activity to survey participants on eating healthily, how and where they would go to find food resources if they were struggling to buy food, and how they access information in general.
 Through this exercise, the subcommittee identified a gap between those who qualified for SNAP benefits, and those who utilized the benefits.
 The subcommittee was surprised to learn that the majority of participants were online most of the day.
 Analysis from this focus group helped inform both the content and the format of the food resources toolkit.

-The subcommittee meets on the third Monday of every month from 2:30pm to 4:00pm at SHARE Food Program (2901 W. Hunting Park Ave).
+The subcommittee meets on the second Tuesday of every month from 2:30pm to 4:00pm at SHARE Food Program (2901 W. Hunting Park Ave).